-- Atypical presentation: myocardial infarction may occur without chest pain and chest infection may present without cough or sputum.
+Myocardial infarction may occur without chest pain and chest infection may present without cough or sputum.

-- Lack of physiological reserve: this phenomenon of older people results in rapid onset of illness, delayed recovery rate and increased incidence of complications compared with younger patients.
+This phenomenon of older people results in rapid onset of illness, delayed recovery rate and increased incidence of complications compared with younger patients.

-- Pharmacokinetics: a reduction in excretion and impaired metabolism of drugs may require a reduction of dosage.
+A reduction in excretion and impaired metabolism of drugs may require a reduction of dosage.
 There may be less tolerance to side-effects and the problems presented by polypharmacy may also be an issue.

 End of life care

 Doctors are continually being reminded of the importance of obtaining consent for treatment and of involving patients in decisions about their care.
 However, difficulties can arise when patients are unable to understand decisions or give informed consent.
 In such situations, clinicians should take into account the following:

 - The existence of an Advanced Directive or Living Will.

 - Power of Attorney - this can be used for decisions about care as well as financial issues.

 - Independent Mental Capacity advocates - advocates should be appointed to represent people who lack capacity and face serious decisions with no one to be an advocate for them.

 Another raft of guidance involves the provision of end of life care and, whilst this may be of more relevance to community and palliative care services, it also impacts on community hospitals.

 - Welikala J; Respect, dignity and compassion to become mandatory for NHS training posts, Health Service Journal, 2014

 - Our health, our care, our say: a new direction for community services; Dept of Health, 2008